att/rcloud/doc/1.8/guidoc/doc.md

 This allows you to select the kind of URL you'd like to share.
 Make your selection using the popup menu and then right click on the ![Header Bar: Share Icon](img/header_share.png) icon to copy the hyperlink.

+Clicking on a selection in the sharing menu will open a new browser tab and load the selected link.

 Note that if you have a tagged version of your notebook currently loaded, where appropriate, RCloud will populate the shared URL with the tag instead of the version.
 This is beneficial because then you can tag future versions with the same tag and not break existing URLs.

 [Top](#TOP)